The Second World War affected Faber & Faber, and the books it published, in many ways.

 Before the War the design of Faber books had been superintended by Richard de la Mare, who had employed some outstanding artists – Rex Whistler, Barnett Freedman and Paul Nash amongst others – as designers of Faber book jackets.
 In 1941 the designer Berthold Wolpe arrived at Faber after working for Gollancz and would quickly become a formative influence on the design of Faber books.

 Born in Germany in 1905, he had come to England in 1935 to escape Nazism.
 From the 1940s to the 1970s he would create a distinctive house style for Faber book covers, based on lettering and plain colours.
 His covers used individual and expressive lettering, often employing the typeface, Albertus, that he had himself created for Monotype.
 This would grace utilitarian books about horticulture or first-aid as readily as works of poetry or fiction, though the general reader is likeliest to have come across his work in such simple yet memorable covers as those of Lawrence Durrell’s Alexandria Quartet or Sylvia Plath’s Ariel.
 These, like others, exhibit Wolpe’s love of calligraphy, in which he had trained as a young man.
-His visual language became widely known and immediately recognizable.
+His visual language became widely known and immediately recognisable.
 By his retirement in 1975 he had designed thousands of Faber covers.

 New arrivals create a dedicated Faber team

 Wolpe formed a close partnership with David Bland, who returned to run the production department after being a prisoner of war.
 As well as supervising book production (he became a director in 1954), Bland wrote a standard work, The Illustration of Books, published by Faber in 1951, and in 1958 produced his magnum opus, The History of Book Illustration.
 He remained with Faber until his sudden death in 1969.